 Easy access to electricity is one of the things that make modern living easy and enjoyable.
 However, poor outlet placement in a home can make using your electronic devices inconvenient and cumbersome.
 That’s why, if you’re building a new home in Richmond, it’s vital to plan the placement of outlets down to the very last plug.
-Since it’s difficult to envision something that doesn’t exist yet, allow the pros at Davis & Green Services to make some suggestions on new-home outlet placement.
+Since it’s difficult to envision something that doesn’t exist yet, allow the pros at Davis & Green to make some suggestions on new-home outlet placement.

 Make a List